maiarpitjain/DevOps-Pipeline/README.md

 ![Git Hook ](./Images/prod_job.jpg)

 * Well that all you have to do.
+* When previous job runs successfully this job will run and if it runs successfully it will push on master branch.
+* And github will trigger jenkins job for deploying production container.

 ## check your development server and prodcution server on port 5000 and 5001